-Prior to coming to the Bar, Cian spent ten years as a legal academic, teaching public and human rights law, criminal law, and international law.
+Prior to coming to the Bar, Cian spent ten years as a legal academic and consultant, teaching public and human rights law, criminal law, and international law.
 He was a Fulbright-Schumann Scholar at Georgetown and NYU.

 This has included accountability for actions taken in response to the Coronavirus pandemic.
 In one such challenge, the Government conceded the need to make changes to its policy on charges for hotel quarantine.